sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I have relationships with people I'm working with, based on our combined interest.</h3 quote>
+<h3 quote align='center'>There is nothing stronger in the world than gentleness.</h3 quote>

 ---